rmarable/ParallelClusterMaker/README.md

 ## Building New ParallelCluster Stacks

-After satisfying the installation and system requirements above, you can use "make_cluster.py" to build new ParallelCluster stacks.
-If you are building from your local OSX environment, please remember to change into the proper subdirectory beforehand (~/src/ParallelClusterMaker/ClusterMaker).
+After satisfying the installation and system requirements outlined above, use "make_cluster.py" to build new ParallelCluster stacks.
+If building from a local OSX environment, please remember to change into the proper subdirectory beforehand (~/src/ParallelClusterMaker/ClusterMaker).
 This example will create a new cluster named rmarable-test01 in us-east-1a using the toolkit defaults: